 - Does the work contribute in a signficant way to an understanding of the subject?

 Determine, if possible, the value of the work.
 Consider comparing and contrasting each work to others under consideration.
 Resolve any conflicts amongst seemingly contradictory previous studies.
 Identify areas of prior scholarship to prevent duplication of effort.
 Point the way forward for further research.

 The literature review does not present new primary scholarship, but it does allow you to place each work in the context of its contribution to the understanding of the subject under review.

-For a useful guide to science writing, take a look at the University of Arizona's Scientific Writing Booklet
+For a useful guide to science writing, take a look at Writing a scientific research paper 5.27.15.pdf.

 Scientific Information Literacy ModulesUnit 1: What is Science?Unit 2: Scientific Information

 updated March 2015, by Nancy McEnery, Reference Librarian-Instructor